German Longitudinal Election Study

 Can the dataset be linked with other (GLES) studies?

-The GLES RCS studies can be directly linked to the Campaign Media Content Analyses (until 2017) on a daily basis.
+The GLES RCS studies can be directly linked to day-specific contextual data as well as to the daily GLES Campaign Media Content Analyses (conducted until 2017).

 For which elections is this study available?